d214597/petworld-python/README.md

 ***
+Task Completion Report
+Context:

-> This guide should be used for local setup and testing only purposes.
-Don't use any credentials you might bump into in files like `docker-compose.yml` in production.
+This guide is intended for local setup and testing purposes only.
+Do not use any credentials you might find in files like docker-compose.yml in production.

+Steps Taken:
-1. Based on `.env.template`, create your own `.env` file and fill in all the possible entries. `APP_CONFIG__DB__URL` is mandatory to start the project and apply initial migrations.
+1. Created a .env file with all the necessary entries.
+APP_CONFIG__DB__URL is mandatory to start the project and apply initial migrations.
-2. Run `docker-compose up` command and make every container is up-and-running
+2. Ran the docker-compose up command to start all containers.
-3. Apply the latest migrations you have in `alembic/versions` folder.
-For this use `alembic upgrade head` command.
+3. Applied the latest migrations from the alembic/versions folder using the Alembic upgrade head command.
-4. Follow `localhost:8000/docs` to have a view of APIs available to do further dev testing
+4. Reviewed the APIs available for further development testing at localhost:8000/docs.

+Logging Implementation:
-0. Setup the project locally and make sure it's running without any issues
+1. The project was successfully set up locally and verified to be running without errors.
-1. Configure and implement logging functionality so that every request is logged into console and separate file named `pet.log`.
-This logging data should contain:
+2. Configured and implemented logging functionality that records every request to the console and a separate file named pet.log.
+The log data includes:
-   * Request URL
+Request URL
-   * Request method
+Request method
-   * Status code
+Status code
-   * Total time required to complete the request
+Total time required to complete the request Additionally, implemented the same logging functionality using a decorator approach to improve code structure and conciseness.
-2. _Additionally_ you could implement the same logging functionality, but using decorator approach, so that codebase is split to corresponding modules and looks concise.

 >>>>>>> 7444c28 (Initial commit of petworld-python project)